 Part of loving other people in this way is to hate for them to harm themselves and others through their sins.

-Love for people what you would love for yourself, and hate for people what you would hate for yourself, and you speak goodness or remain silent.
+That you love for people what you love for yourself, and you hate for them what you hate for yourself, and you speak goodness or remain silent.

 وَمِنَ الْإِيمَانِ أَيْضًا أَنْ يُبْغِضَ لِأَخِيهِ مَا يُبْغِضُ لِنَفْسِهِ مِنَ الشَّرِّ